PythonDarkeningSchool/bootstrap/README.md

 ### Responsive Images in Bootstrap

-To make an image responsive (fix height and weight when on window resize) take a look to the official [documentation](https://getbootstrap.com/docs/4.3/content/images/#responsive-images)
+To make an image responsive (**fixing height and weight when on window resize**) take a look to the official [documentation](https://getbootstrap.com/docs/4.3/content/images/#responsive-images)